 Attendees also heard from three patient and parent speakers.
 Fern Cockrell and her mother, Sally-Anne Ashdown gave their perspectives of living with chronic inherited pancreatitis – a condition that means Fern is in constant pain.
 Latifah Charles joined them in providing the parent’s perspective of sickle cell disease.
 Latifah outlined how her local hospital had never seen a patient affected by sickle cell prior to her twins’ diagnosis.
 Sickle cell disease makes individuals susceptible to infections, so for Latifah’s family, raising awareness and education about the condition and its effects within the healthcare profession, school and the workplace has been incredibly important to help prevent this.

 Our second Rare Disease Day reception was held on Wednesday 27 February in the Houses of Parliament, Westminster.
 The event, hosted by Catherine West MP was attended by over 180 patients, parliamentarians and other stakeholders.
 During the reception Dr Jayne Spink, Chair of Rare Disease UK, called for a review and refresh of the UK Strategy for Rare Diseases which is due to reach completion in 2020.
 As part of this call, Jayne presented an open letter signed by over 125 supporters of Rare Disease UK, and members of Genetic Alliance UK, to the Minister responsible for rare diseases, Baroness Nicola Blackwood.
-The event also featured the launch of our new report, ‘Illuminating the rare reality’.
-This report brings to light the difficulties people living with a rare disease face in accessing the care and treatment they need, and underpins our call for a refresh and review of the UK Strategy for Rare Diseases.

 During the reception Baroness Blackwood spoke about her own experience of living with a rare condition and her long diagnostic odyssey.
 She also informed attendees of the publication of an update from the Department of Health and Social Care which outlines their progress in implementing the UK Strategy for Rare Diseases, in addition to announcing plans to launch a National Genomic Healthcare Strategy.
 Attendees also had the opportunity to watch a patient video showcasing Ian’s experience of living with the rare condition, hereditary spastic paraplegia.